Skip to content

 How much should aquamarine jewelry cost?

-Aquamarine is relatively affordable.
-Pale to medium clean stones in pendants and studs often run from around one to a few hundred dollars, larger deeply saturated center stones sit in the low to mid hundreds, and deep Santa Maria-style blues reach several hundred and up.
+Aquamarine is affordable relative to sapphire.
+Pale to light blue stones in accents and studs often run around one hundred dollars or less, larger more saturated blue center stones sit from the low to several hundred, and deep vivid Santa Maria-type blue reaches many hundreds and up.

 04